- What is the environmental review process for this project?

 - What is the role of the Bureau of Land Management on the project?

-- Will the comments submitted to Idaho Power during the Community Advisory Process be used by the BLM and USFS in their environmental review?
+- Were the comments submitted to Idaho Power during the Community Advisory Process used by the BLM and USFS in their environmental review?

-- Why are sage-grouse such an important consideration for the siting of this project?
+- Why are Greater Sage-Grouse such an important consideration for the siting of this project?

-- Will other routes besides the CAP-recommended proposed route be considered during the NEPA process?
+- Were other routes besides the CAP-recommended proposed route considered during the NEPA process?

 - What would the length of the term be for the BLM and USFS right of way grants?